uinamdar/docs/General Financial Advice.md

 ## Reading & Resources
 I recommend the following books and resources that I used to learn about investing.
 - [The Simple Path to Wealth by JL Collins](https://bookshop.org/a/11815/9781533667922) -- Definitely start with this book.
 It's a quick read and well written.
 - [Berkshire Hathaway Annual Shareholder Letters by Warren Buffett](https://berkshirehathaway.com/letters/letters.html) -- I never miss this.
 Go back and read them all.
-Good lesson about how to be a profitable investor.
+Good lessons about how to be a profitable investor.
 - [Financial Peace University by Dave Ramsey](https://www.ramseysolutions.com/ramseyplus/financial-peace) -- A video course that explains all the basics.
 - [I Will Teach You To Be Rich by Ramit Sethi](https://bookshop.org/a/11815/9781523505746) -- Scammy title.
 Great book.
 - [The Truth About Money by Ric Edelman](https://bookshop.org/a/11815/9780062006486) -- This is a dense, high yield book.
 Really great overall primer and explains basic concepts of personal finance.
 Read it twice.